Bartapapa/legend/docs/pages/additional-rules.md

 A character who has a light tool can illuminate their surroundings, and can illmuniate up to 3 other characters.

 ### Poisons and disease
 Poisons and disease will prevent characters from healing Fatigue when resting.
 Additionally, some poisons and disease will cause the character to gain Fatigue periodically.
+Not eating or drinking for a day is like being poisoned.

 ### Falling
 Characters lose 1 Vigor if they fall more than 3 meters, and an additional Vigor for every meter thereafter.
 Each heavy object held when falling makes it so you are considered to fall an additional meter.